yasinderu/coding-test/README.md

    - Work on your solution locally (both frontend and backend as described below).
    - Commit your changes in a clean, organized manner.

-4. **Push Changes & Create a Pull Request**
-   - Once you finish your changes, push them to your forked repository:
-     ```bash
-     git push origin main
-     ```
 - Then, go to your forked repository on GitHub and Provide a link to your forked repository and emailing it to us
 - Provide a clear description of what you’ve implemented or any notable design choices.

 ---